omarreis/ISAPIGate/README.md

 ISAPI is one of the first Microsoft specifications for IIS webserver applications.
 The script executable is a native DLL that implements standard functions, called by IIS.
-Since it uses compiled Delphi code, ISAPI applications are efficient and safe.
+Since it is pre-compiled, ISAPI applications are efficient and safe.

-*ISAPIGate* is from 2002, an old style and time proven ISAPI application.
+*ISAPIGate* is from 2002, an old style but time proven ISAPI application.
 Originally it was ported from a C sample, hence the C style.
-It was writen before VCL ISAPI support, so it uses a custom ISAPI implementation.
+It is from before VCL's ISAPI support, so it uses a custom ISAPI implementation.

 Another attribute of ISAPI applications: the API doesn't change, so it is rarely broken by changes   :)